Ravn-Tech/HyperTag/README.md

 - Added URLs are saved in `~/.config/hypertag/web_pages` for websites, others in `~/.config/hypertag/downloads`
 - Symbolic links are used to create the HyperTagFS directory structure
 - Semantic Search: boosted using [hnswlib](https://github.com/nmslib/hnswlib/)
-  - Text to text search is powered by the awesome [DistilBERT](https://arxiv.org/abs/1910.01108)
+  - Text to text search is powered by the [DistilBERT](https://arxiv.org/abs/1910.01108)
-  - Text to image & image to image search is powered by OpenAI's impressive [CLIP model](https://openai.com/blog/clip/)
+  - Text to image & image to image search is powered by OpenAI's [CLIP model](https://openai.com/blog/clip/)

 ## Development
 - Find prioritized issues here: [TODO List](https://github.com/Ravn-Tech/HyperTag/projects/1)